Nao974/M-BOXE/README.md

 Once your construction and firmware settings have been made, connect your M-BOXE to the I2C bus.
 As for power, I use an ATX molex 4P connector and a desktop power supply.
 It is important to separate the power supply from the motor from the Arduino power supply and the MC board.

-The [Library_I2C-Master_Python/M-BOXE.py](https://github.com/Nao974/M-BOXE/blob/master/Library_I2C-Master_Python/M-BOXE.py) library allows you to control your M-BOXE from the I2C bus.
+The [M-BOXE.py](https://github.com/Nao974/M-BOXE/blob/master/Library_I2C-Master_Python/M-BOXE.py) library in `Library_I2C-Master_Python` directory allows you to control your M-BOXE from the I2C bus.
 Detail of registers (command) I2C in document [Register_M-BOXE.pdf](https://github.com/Nao974/M-BOXE/blob/master/doc/Register_I2C_M-BOXE.pdf)
 See examples [M-Boxe Manager TK](https://github.com/Nao974/M-BOXE_Manager_TK) in graphic mode or [M-Boxe Manager CL](https://github.com/Nao974/M-BOXE_Manager_CL) in command line.